remyxai/FFMPerative/README.md

 * Split Video by N-second Gops or with Scene Detection
 * Image Classifier Inference on every N-th Video Frame

+Just describe your desired edits similar to [these examples](https://remyxai.github.io/FFMPerative/)

 ## Setup

 ### Ubuntu (Recommended)